IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 On Mac, we recommend Oracle's version of Java, which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads/index.html

-On Linux, you are welcome to use the OpenJDK available from package managers on common Linux distributions such as Ubuntu and Fedora.
+On Linux, you are welcome to use the OpenJDK available from package managers.

 Install Glassfish
 ~~~~~~~~~~~~~~~~~